The SK Wyverns defeated the Lotte Giants 6-3 on Monday to reach the championship final in South Korea's top baseball league.

 Song Seung-jun took the loss after giving up two runs in 1 2/3 innings of relief work.

-SK Wyverns players celebrate after coming from behind to win 6-3 at the Lotte Giants to reach the Korean Series
+SK Wyverns players celebrate after coming from behind to win 6-3 at the Lotte Giants to reach the Korean Series on their home ground in Incheon on Monday.
+(Yonhap News)

 The Giants charged out to a 3-0 lead in the top second, on a sacrifice fly by Moon Kyu-hyun and a pair of two-out RBI singles by Cho Sung-hwan and Hong Sung-heun.